Skip to main content

 Fuels Involved

-Fire is burning in timber with heavy understory and some small pockets of timber litter on the north aspects.
-Fuels transition from timber with bug kill, and dead and down, into overhead brush at elevations below 5000'.
-Fuels transition again to Oak woodland with scattered scrub oak and grass understory at the lower elevations.
-1000-hour fuels are available to burn with fuel moistures measured between 4%-10% depending on aspect.
-Live fuel moistures in the Manzanita are measuring at 100% at upper elevations and 90% at the lower elevations.
+Fire is burning in a wide range of fuel types due to over 6000 feet of elevation gain from the bottom to the upper portions of the fire areas.
+Fuels include timber model (TU5) with heavy understory and some small pockets of timber litter.
+Fuels transition from timber with bug kill and dead and down into overhead brush at elevations below 5000 feet.
+Fuels transition again to oak woodland with scattered scrub oak and grass understory at the lower elevations.
+1000- hour fuels are available to burn with fuel moisture measured between 4%-10% depending on aspect and elevation.
+Live fuel moisture in Manzanita was measured at 100% at upper elevations and 90% at the lower elevations.
+Chamise samples on the lowest elevations have been sampled at 66%.

 Significant Events